cowsintuxedos/notebook_proj/README.md

 # Notebook.
 Andrew Lai CS185
-Open `notebookv1/index.html` to load a local version of the website.
+Open `notebookv1/index.html` to load a local version of the website, or simply see the [live version](https://www.mzcxla.com/).

 See `design_document.pdf` instead, for most of the design details/user evaluation/concepts.

-For the art itself: [Instagram](https://www.instagram.com/mzcxla/).
+[Instagram](https://www.instagram.com/mzcxla/). // for the art itself
 There are two parts to this - the README.md describes some of the coding shit I tried, the PDF describes the other stuff - user experience and whatever.
 Some parts don't display - especially in `Locations` and `Characters` - because the images are hosted on a webserver, and I couldn't find an easy way to make it work over local.

 ## Character Scripts // command line client setup